UNIVERSITY OF THE AZORES

 The evaluation elements are established by the course teacher at the begining of the semester.

-Students who fail with a final grade lower than 10 are automatically enrolled to the regular exam season.
-In case students fail in the regular exam season, it´s possible to access the extraordinary exam season through a previous registration.
+Students who fail with a final grade lower than 10 are automatically enrolled in the regular exam season.
+In case students fail in the regular exam season, it’s possible to access the extraordinary exam season through a previous registration.

-Please access Inforestudante (which is our academic management system) and follow the septs given by the system.
+Please access Inforestudante (which is our academic management system) and follow the steps given by the system.
 Check your student number and keep that information in hand.
-Your student number will be your oficial UAc identification number and it may be required for several reasons.
+Your student number will be your official UAc identification number and it may be required for several reasons.

-After entering with your credentials, and for your own safety, the system will require that you choose yourself your own password.
-Please note that to complete the enrolment it´s required to follow the instructions given by the Inforestudante system.
+After entering with your credentials, and for your own safety, the system will require that you choose your own password.
+Please note that to complete the enrolment, it’s required to follow the instructions given by the Inforestudante system.

 In case of any accident within the universities´ facilities, you should immediately inform the External Relations Office and the Administration Section by using the following contacts: